-Among all embedded analytics products on the market, Tableau is certainly one of the most popular BI tools for analyzing, visualizing, and working with data.
+Among all the market embedded analytics products, Tableau is one of the most popular BI tools for analyzing, visualizing, and working with data.

 Tableau has been helping businesses to transform raw data into valuable insights for more than 16 years.
 It is known for its great visualization capabilities, rich features offering, and mobile friendliness.

 But like any other software solution on the market, Tableau is also not perfect and surely not the best fit for every business use case.

 So, if you’re looking for an alternative embedded analytics solution, in this article, you’re going to find out how Tableau compares to Reveal.
 We are comparing features, integration, pricing, and more:

 The data visualization capabilities of Tableau are one of the vendor’s top benefits.
 Users can quickly and easily build dashboards and reports in many creative ways by using their wide range of visualizations like histograms, boxplots, motion charts, and of course, the more basic type of data visualizations such as Gantt charts, bar charts, tables, and more.
 Tableau allows users to translate unstructured information into comprehensive, fully functional, interactive, and visually appealing dashboards (after the data has been properly cleaned in the underlying database first).

 One of the most compelling benefits of Tableau is the overall user experience – the vendor offers many analytics functions and capabilities to assist users in analyzing and working with data.